Hubertine Auclert

-Hubertine Auclert (/fr/; 10 April 1848 – 4 August 1914) was a leading French feminist and a campaigner for women's suffrage.
+Hubertine Auclert (/fr/; France, 10 April 1848 – Paris, 4 August 1914) was a leading French feminist and a campaigner for women's suffrage.

 Early life

 Born in the Allier département in the Auvergne area of France into a middle-class family, Hubertine Auclert's father died when she was 13 and her mother sent her to live and study in a Roman Catholic convent.
 As a young girl she planned to become a nun but left the convent at 16.
 Estranged from her mother, she lived with her uncle for a time but had to return to the convent a few years later.
 She left the convent for good in 1869 and moved to Paris in 1873.
 There, the ousting of Emperor Napoleon III and the establishment of the Third Republic opened the door to activism on the part of women, who began demanding changes to the Napoleonic Code to provide education and economic independence for women and the legalisation of divorce.